WICG/soft-navigations/README.md

 ## Required spec changes
 * This relies on performance timeline's navigationID
 * We'd need to specify Task Attribution
-* We would need to modify PaintTiming nd LCP to restart their reporting once a soft navigation was encountered.
+* We would need to modify PaintTiming and LCP to restart their reporting once a soft navigation was encountered.
+* We need to add `PerformanceObserverInit` option named "includeSoftNavigationObservations", that will indicate that post-soft-navigation FP, FCP and LCP entries should be observed.

 ## Privacy and security considerations
 This API exposes a few novel paint timestamps that are not available today, after a soft navigation is detected: the first paint, the first contentful paint and the largest contentful paint.